Broadcast relay station: 2003 translator boom

 A 2003 FCC licensing window for new translator applications resulted in over 13,000 applications.
 Due to the number of license applications, LPFM advocates called it the Great Translator Invasion.

 Some broadcasters have taken advantage of FM translator regulations allowing non-commercial stations to feed distant translators with satellite-delivered programming hundreds (or thousands) of miles from the parent station's coverage area.
 The largest satellite-fed translator network was CSN International.
 Other networks and individual churches affiliated with Calvary Chapel have also submitted multiple applications for translators.
-Not all translators can be fed by satellites, however; only translators in the non-commercial portion of the FM band (88.1 to 91.9 MHz) can be "satellators".
+Not all translators can be fed by satellites; only those in the non-commercial portion of the FM band (88.1 to 91.9 MHz) can be "satellators".
 All other translators must be directly fed off the air, except for "fill-in" facilities in a primary station's service contour.
-Translators may feed other translators, so it is possible to create small chains of translators fed from one distant station; if one translator failed, however, the network beyond the failed translator would go dark.
+Translators may feed other translators, so it is possible to create small chains of translators fed from one distant station; if one translator failed, the network beyond the failed translator would go dark.
 The number of 2003 applications overwhelmed the FCC, which issued an emergency hold order on new translator applications until those already received were processed.
 The rules change sparked a series of lawsuits known as Prometheus Radio Project v.
 FCC.

 LPFM advocates allege that the proliferation of translators poses difficulties for non-translator station operators (particularly LPFM license applicants), who say that they cannot get stations on the air because translators occupy available channels in an area.

 Since "satcasting" translators are only permitted on the non-commercial part of the spectrum (where LPFM stations do not exist), they do not threaten the ability of LPFM licensees to expand their facilities.
 Non-satcasting translators may be a problem for LPFM stations; if an LPFM station is "bumped" from its channel by a new full-power station, there may be no available frequency to which to move.

 Proposed rules would revise the procedures by which nonprofit groups may apply for translators (prohibiting more than a certain number of translator applications to be owned by any one entity), and the FCC modified its channel requirements for LPFM broadcasters to free channel space.
 REC Networks petitioned the FCC to prioritize LPFM stations.